 Process effectiveness and efficiency measures.
 Measures and indicators of process effectiveness and efficiency might include the following:

 Measures of organizational and operational performance.
 This item encourages you to develop and include unique and innovative measures to track key processes and operational improvement.
 Unique measures should consider cause‐effect relationships between operational performance and health care service quality or performance.
-All key areas of organizational and operational performance, including your organization’s readiness for emergencies, should be evaluated by measures that are relevant and important to your organization.
+All key areas of organizational and operational performance, including your organization’s readiness for disasters, emergencies, and other disruptions, should be evaluated by measures that are relevant and important to your organization.

 This item asks about your patient- and other customer‐focused performance results, which demonstrate how well you have been satisfying your patients and other customers and engaging them in loyalty‐building relationships.

 Your performance as viewed by your customers.
 This item focuses on all relevant data to determine and help predict your performance as viewed by your patients and other customers.
 Relevant data and information include the following: